lar-mo/registration-rbac/README.md

 - Path: create_membership/
 ```

 This view handles the form submission for the `purchase_membership` form.
-There are similar checks performed here, 'belt and suspenders'.
+The same checks done for the template view `Purchase Membership` are performed here, *belt and suspenders*.
 1. `is not isconfirmed`
 2. `is not isactive`
 3. `level == "Premium" and not isexpired`